6 Eliot Street

 617-221-3059

-Our church building is on land stewarded for generations by the Massachusett people.
-This church’s Puritan ancestors are responsible for the theft of these lands and for cultural violence against indigenous people and people of African ancestry.
+First Church’s Puritan ancestors are responsible for the theft of these lands and for cultural and physical violence against Indigenous people.

-This church was also financially supported by merchants profiting from slavery and slave-produced commodities.
+This church was also financially supported by members who were merchants profiting from the unpaid labor of enslaved people and the commodities they produced.

 The Jewish holiday of Passover, celebrated later this month, commemorates the story of Exodus, of the Israelites’ deliverance from slavery in Egypt into freedom in the promised land.
 On this Sunday, we tell a part of the story and consider the tools of liberation.